bellkev/asg-sim/README.md

 under varying workloads, either of a fixed size or dynamically scalable according to the rules of [AWS Auto Scaling groups](https://aws.amazon.com/autoscaling/).

+For more background, see the related [blog series](https://circleci.com/blog/mathematical-justification-for-not-letting-builds-queue/).

 ## Example Usage

 ```python